 Save your limited listing description space for the details that matter.
 More likely than not, the listing’s number of bathrooms and bedrooms is in plain sight for viewers.
 The same goes for square footage and lot size.

-Add a TL;DR for seasoned buyers
+Add a summary for seasoned buyers

 It’s essential to include a section in your listing description that completely cuts out the fluff.
 While the real estate marketing strategy of creating a story-like listing description can win over several buyers, some buyers and agents only desire the fast facts.
-For these reasons, you should place a TL;DR (too long didn’t read) segment at the top of the listing description.
-This part can discuss property statistics, the listing’s layout, and any special features worth mentioning.

 The real estate market changes month-to-month from region to region.
 It is difficult to predict when your market will switch from a seller’s to a buyer’s market and vice versa.
 For this reason, it is crucial to have a solid real estate marketing toolkit.